vodwood/lambda-deploy-to-s3/README.md

 # lambdadeploytos3

-Lambda function to deploy a static website to s3 from git.
+Lambda function to deploy a static website from CodeBuild artifact to s3.

 0. Create an S3 bucket for hosting and an S3 bucket for build artifacts;
 1. Create a CodeBuild project: